 Perenco thereby funds the Small & Micro Entrepreneurs (SME) Support programme, to accompany local populations and help them develop their business activity in a structured and sustainable manner.
-In Vietnam several hundreds of entrepreneurs from Ho Chi Minh have already benefited from the programme.
-They have discovered new management tools, improved their knowledge in marketing and enterprise creation and also built on their confidence through individual coaching and networking events.
+In Vietnam several hundred entrepreneurs from Ho Chi Minh have already benefited from the programme.
+They have discovered new management tools, improved their knowledge in marketing and enterprise creation and also built up their confidence through individual coaching and networking events.

 In Tunisia, Perenco has made the choice to support access to credit in partnership with the Financing Bank for Small and Medium-sized Enterprises (BFPME).